|Directive 2009/48/EC of the European Parliament and of the Council of 18 June 2009 on the safety of toys|

 Since 1 December 2018 the references of harmonised standards are published in, and withdrawn from the Official Journal of the European Union by means of 'Commission implementing decisions'.

 The references published under Directive 2009/48/EC on toy safety are found in the Commission Implementing Decision(s) listed below.
 The summary list below gives a consolidated overview on all publications in the Official Journal.

 Commission Implementing Decision (EU) 2019/1728 of 15 October 2019 on harmonised standards for toys drafted in support of Directive 2009/48/EC of the European Parliament and of the Council C/2019/7315 - OJ L 263 of 16 October 2019, p.
 32–35

 Stay up to date with the references of harmonised standards for this Directive, published in the Official Journal by subscribing to the RSS feed

 Summary list of titles and references of harmonised standards under Directive 2009/48/EC for Toys

 The summary below consolidates the references of harmonised standards published by the Commission in the Official Journal of the European Union (OJ).
 It reproduces information already published in the L or C series of the OJ.
 It contains all references which, when the summary was generated, still provided a presumption of conformity together with references already withdrawn from the OJ.

-The Commission provides this summary for information purposes only.
-Although it takes every possible precaution to ensure that the summary is updated regularly and is correct, errors may occur and the summary may not be complete at a certain point in time.
-The summary does not as such generate legal effects
+The Commission services provide this summary for information purposes only.
+Although they take every possible precaution to ensure that the summary is updated regularly and is correct, errors may occur and the summary may not be complete at a certain point in time.
+The summary does not as such generate legal effects.